-In particular, Herkenhoff, Lise, Menzio, and Phillips (2018) find negative dynamic synergy in such a setting.
-Our model affords comparative statics in the discount factor.
-Since synergy is increasing in $1 - \delta$ , the time-series premise of each of our increasing sorting results is met.
-But, stronger assumptions are required for the crosssectional assumptions.
+In particular, Herkenhoff et al. (forthcoming) find negative dynamic synergy in a learning setting.14 Our model affords comparative statics in the discount factor.
+Since synergy is increasing in $1 - \delta$, the time series premise of each of our increasing sorting results is met.
+But stronger assumptions are required for the cross-sectional assumptions.
 The most transparent case is when static synergy and dynamic synergy (15) are both monotone in types in the same direction.
-Then sorting falls in $\delta$ , by Proposition 2.
+Then sorting falls in δ , by Proposition 2.
 Figure 12 shows this comparative static in a parametric example.